 This is particularly important for those who may be apprehensive about coming to church for the first time or maybe for the first time in a long time.
 You could be the friendly, welcoming face they needed to see when stepping into the church.

-If you are interested in becoming a Welcomer please make yourself known to Fr Michael or Fr Gregory and you will be added to the next Rota.
+If you are interested in becoming a Welcomer please make yourself known to one of our priests and you will be added to the next Rota.